vercel/next.js/docs/basic-features/data-fetching.md

 `getServerSideProps` only runs on server-side and never runs on the browser.
 If a page uses `getServerSideProps` , then:

 - When you request this page directly, `getServerSideProps` runs at the request time, and this page will be pre-rendered with the returned props.
-- When you request this page on client-side page transitions, the browser sends an API request to Next.js, which runs `getServerSideProps`.
-It'll return a JSON that contains the result of running `getServerSideProps`, and the JSON will be used to render the page.
-All this work will be handled automatically by Next.js, so you don't need to do anything extra as long as you have `getServerSideProps` defined.
+- When you request this page on client-side page transitions through  `next/link` ([documentation](/docs/api-reference/next/link.md)), Next.js sends an API request to server, which runs `getServerSideProps`.
+It’ll return a JSON that contains the result of running `getServerSideProps`, and the JSON will be used to render the page.
+All this work will be handled automatically by Next.js, so you don’t need to do anything extra as long as you have `getServerSideProps` defined.

 #### Only allowed in a page

 `getServerSideProps` can only be exported from a **page**.
-You can't export it from non-page files.
+You can’t export it from non-page files.

-Also, you must use `export` — it will **not** work if you add `getServerSideProps` as a property of the page component.
+Also, you must use `export async function getServerSideProps() {}` — it will **not** work if you add `getServerSideProps` as a property of the page component.

 ## Fetching data on the client side

-If your page contains frequently updating data, and you don't need to pre-render the data, you can fetch the data on the client side.
-Here's how it works:
+If your page contains frequently updating data, and you don’t need to pre-render the data, you can fetch the data on the client side.
+An example of this is user-specific data.
+Here’s how it works:

 - First, immediately show the page without data.
-Parts of the page can be pre-rendered using Static Generation (without data).
+Parts of the page can be pre-rendered using Static Generation.
 You can show loading states for missing data.
 - Then, fetch the data on the client side and display it when ready.

 This approach works well for user dashboard pages, for example.
-Because a dashboard is a private, user-specific page, SEO is irrelevant and the page doesn't need to be pre-rendered.
-And the data is frequently updated, which requires request-time data fetching.
+Because a dashboard is a private, user-specific page, SEO is not relevant and the page doesn’t need to be pre-rendered.
+The data is frequently updated, which requires request-time data fetching.

 ### SWR

-ZEIT, the team behind Next.js, has created a React hook for data fetching called [**SWR**](https://swr.now.sh/).
-We highly recommend it If you're fetching data on the client side.
+The team behind Next.js has created a React hook for data fetching called [**SWR**](https://swr.now.sh/).
+We highly recommend it If you’re fetching data on the client side.
 It handles caching, revalidation, focus tracking, refetching on interval, and more.
 And the usage is very simple:

 ```jsx
 import useSWR from 'swr'